cyborgmarina/BCBTimeSeries/README.md

 CBBMiner
 ========

-A simple command-line tool to fetch data from Central Bank of Brazil.
+A simple command-line tool that gets data from Central Bank of Brazil.
 It spits out some xml as a result.

 ========